The Monadic Grzegorczyk Logic: Selective filtration for MGrz

-We will select a finite subframe $\widehat{\mathfrak{F}}=(\widehat{X},\widehat{R},\widehat{E})$ of $\mathfrak{F}$ such that $\widehat{\mathfrak{F}}$ is an \textbf{MGrz}-frame and refutes $\varphi$.
-The particular strategy we adopt combines the approaches of \cite{Grefe} and \cite{GBm}.
+{The} particular strategy we adopt combines the approaches of \cite{Grefe} and \cite{GBm}.
 In the former, maximal points are selected as witnesses, while in the latter, some $Q$-arrows are turned into $\widehat{R}$-arrows.
 We will build $\widehat{\mathfrak{F}}$ by selecting strongly maximal points from $\mathfrak{F}$ that are necessary for the refutation of $\varphi$.
 For each selected point, a new copy will be created.
 If a point $t$ is selected, we denote the copy by $\widehat{t}$.
 Further, if a copy $\widehat{t}$ of $t$ has already been added, we will not introduce it again, i.e., there will be no duplicates.
 This will allow us to control the size of the selected subset of points.
 The construction proceeds in stages, and at each stage we produce a partially ordered \textbf{MS4}-frame.

 To begin with, let $S:=\text{Sub}(\varphi)$ be the set of subformulae of $\varphi$.
 Define an equivalence relation $\sim_S$ on $X$ by

 For each $x\in X$, let

 Here, the letter $W$ stands for ``witnesses'', which we refer to as $\exists$-witnesses and $\Diamond$-witnesses.